ilia3101/HKE/README.md

+## I have moved this work over to [here](https://github.com/colour-science/colour/pull/824).

 # Helmholtz-Kohlrausch effect
 Here I am implementing "Simple Estimation Methods for the Helmholtz – Kohlrausch Effect" by Nayatani to see what can be done about it.
-I am almost certain the implementation is not correct.

 Running the code generates the following images: